frederic-perez/AmE-dictionary/data/dictionary.md

 __bill-file__
 __bill<sup>1</sup>__ _n_ __3__ The entertainment offered by a theater. _I’m not my usual top billing._
 __bill<sup>2</sup>__ _v_
-__billet__ _v_ :six: (billeted, billeting) :mega: Provide housing for (military personnel). _Syn_ canton, quarter _The citizens who were forced to billet soldiers in their own private homes were understandably irritated by the imposition._
+__billet__ _v_ :nine: (billeted, billeting) :mega: Provide housing for (military personnel). _Syn_ canton, quarter _The citizens who were forced to billet soldiers in their own private homes were understandably irritated by the imposition._
 __billet-doux__ _n_ /bill-ee-DOO/ A love letter. _While helping her grandmother pack, Abbie came across a billet-doux from her grandfather that was written when the two were teenagers._
 __billet<sup>1</sup>__ _n_
 __billet<sup>2</sup>__ _v_ :two::hammer: (billeted)